King3846/D-OS/README.md

 # D-OS
 Introducing: D-OS.
-A os made in replit with python.
+A os (operating system) made in replit with python.
 The original one didn't get updates since 2018 so I decided to fork it and update it regularly.

 # how can i play it?
 you can simply play it on your browser or replit app.